-HOUSE BILL 395
+H HOUSE BILL 395

 Short Title: Body and Dashboard Cameras/Law Enforcement.
-(Public) Sponsors: Representatives Alexander, Brockman, Floyd, and Hanes (Primary Sponsors).
-For a complete list of Sponsors, refer to the North Carolina General Assembly Web Site.
-Referred to: Appropriations.

-March 31, 2015

-A BILL TO BE ENTITLED

-AN ACT TO REQUIRE MOST LAW ENFORCEMENT OFFICERS TO WEAR AND ACTIVATE BODY-WORN CAMERAS DURING CERTAIN INTERACTIONS WITH THE PUBLIC, TO ESTABLISH A USE POLICY FOR BODY-WORN CAMERAS AND DASHBOARD CAMERAS, AND TO ESTABLISH AN ACCESS POLICY FOR RECORDINGS CAPTURED BY BODY-WORN CAMERAS AND DASHBOARD CAMERAS.

-The General Assembly of North Carolina enacts:

-SECTION 1.
-Chapter 15A of the General Statutes is amended by adding a new Article to read:
+(Public) Sponsors: Representatives Alexander, Brockman, Floyd, and Hanes (Primary Spons For a complete list of Sponsors, refer to the North Carolina General Assembly Web Referred to: Appropriations.
+March 31, 2015 Willen 31, 2013 A BILL TO BE ENTITLED AN ACT TO REQUIRE MOST LAW ENFORCEMENT OFFICERS TO WEAR AND ACTIVATE BODY-WORN CAMERAS DURING CERTAIN INTERACTIONS WITH THE PUBLIC, TO ESTABLISH A USE POLICY FOR BODY-WORN CAMERAS AND DASHBOARD CAMERAS, AND TO ESTABLISH AN ACCESS POLICY FOR RECORDINGS CAPTURED BY BODY-WORN CAMERAS AND DASHBOARD CAMERAS.
+The General Assembly of North Carolina enacts: SECTION 1.
+Chapter 15A of the General Statutes is amended by adding a new Article to read: "Article 7.
+"Body-Worn Cameras and Dashboard Cameras. " § 15A-201.

-"Article 7.

-"Body-Worn Cameras and Dashboard Cameras.

-"§ 15A-201.
 Definitions.

-The following definitions apply in this Article:

-- (1) Body-worn camera.
-An operational video camera provided by a law enforcement agency and affixed to a law enforcement officer's uniform and positioned in a way that allows the video camera to capture interactions the law enforcement officer has with the public.
-The video camera shall include a microphone or other mechanism for allowing audio capture.
-This term does not include cameras privately owned and provided by a law enforcement officer. - (2) Dashboard camera.
-A device or system installed or used in a law enforcement vehicle that electronically records images depicting activities that take place during a traffic stop, vehicle pursuit, vehicle search, and other interaction with the public that is within the range of the camera.
-This term does not include body-worn cameras. - (3) Law enforcement agency.
-Any duly accredited State or local government agency possessing authority to enforce the criminal laws of the State.
-For purposes of this Article, this term does not include local law enforcement agencies located in a county with a population of less than 200,000, as determined by the most recent decennial federal census. - (4) Law enforcement officer.
-Any employee of a law enforcement agency who (i) is actively serving in a position with primary duties and responsibilities for the prevention and detection of crime or the general enforcement of the criminal laws of the State, (ii) possesses the power of arrest by virtue of an oath administered under the authority of the State, and (iii) is primarily assigned to patrol duties.
-For purposes of this Article, this term also includes on-duty State correctional officers.
+The following definitions apply in this Article: (1) enforcement agency and affixed to a law enforcement officer's uniform orm and positioned in a way that allows the video camera to capture interactions and approximately provided camera shall be applied to the provided camera to capture interactions. law enforcement officer has with the public.
+The video camera shall a microphone or other mechanism for allowing audio capture.
+The does not include cameras privately owned and provided by enforcement officer.
+(2) a law enforcement vehicle that electronically records images depicting a ctivities that take place during a traffic stop, vehicle pursuit, vehicle search, ar nd other interaction with the public that is within the range of the camera.
+The nis term does not include body-worn cameras.
+(3) agency possessing authority to enforce the criminal laws of the Sta purposes of this Article, this term does not include local law enfor agencies located in a county with a population of less than 200, 000, as Z 4N determined by the most recent decennial federal census.
+1 (4) - (i) is actively serving in a position with primary duties and respons criminal laws of the State, (ii) possesses the power of arrest by virtue of an

-- (5) Law enforcement vehicle.
+- oath administered under the authority of the State, and (iii) is primarily assigned to patrol duties.
+For purposes of this Article, this term also includes on-duty State correctional officers. - (5) Law enforcement vehicle.
 A motor vehicle owned, operated, or otherwise controlled by a law enforcement agency, the State, or a political subdivision of the State, and used primarily for traffic stops.
 This term does not include law enforcement vehicles used primarily for surveillance or undercover operations. - (6) Recordable interaction.
 An interaction between a law enforcement officer, in his or her official capacity, and a member or members of the public, including an inmate or inmates of a State correctional facility.
 This term includes traffic stops; arrests; searches; interrogations not covered under G.S.
-15A-211; interviews with victims and witnesses; and pursuits.

-(7) Recording. - A visual and audio recording captured by a body-worn camera.
+15A-211; interviews with victims and witnesses; and pursuits. - (7) Recording.
+A visual and audio recording captured by a body-worn camera.